ibmresilient/resilient-community-apps/fn_cisco_asa/README.md

 <p>
 <b>Use Case:</b> A SOC analyst using the IBM Security SOAR Platform and Cisco ASA firewall(s) would like the ability to block and unblock machines on the network quickly during a security event.

-<b> This app provides the capility to move Cisco ASA network objects in and out of a Cisco ASA network object group.
+<p> This app provides the capility to move Cisco ASA network objects in and out of a Cisco ASA network object group.
 The Cisco ASA shoulds already be pre-configured with <b>Cisco ASA network object groups </b> called something list BLACKLIST_IN and BLACKLIST_OUT.
 The app uses the Cisco ASA REST API to add and remove the network objects from the network object group.

 * Allows a SOC analyst to pre-configure 20 available firewalls with credentials in the app.config file.
 Each firewall contains a list of Cisco ASA named network object groups for blacklisting inbound traffic and a outbound traffic, also specified in the app.config.
 * Provides the ability to display all IP addresses currently in a network object group blacklist in a data table.